 What is an automated email series?

-I always like to describe automated email series as the Ron Popeil “Set It and Forget It” of email marketing.
-Of course, you don’t really “forget it” but using an automated email series creates one less daily task for you as a small business marketer.
+I always like to describe the automated email series as the Ron Popeil “Set It and Forget It” of email marketing.
+Of course, you don’t really “forget it,” but using an automated email series creates one less daily task for you as a small business marketer.

 An automated series of email marketing campaigns are sent to your subscribers in the order and frequency that you decide.